Moving Expense Guidelines

 - Inform the Employee: The department should inform the employee on the limitations on such payments, as well as, inform them that the original itemized receipts will be required for reimbursements.
-Refer the employee to the Moving Expenses and Taxability Table; 2014 Taxability Table, 2015 Taxability Table.
+Refer the employee to the Moving Expenses and Taxability Table: 2014 Taxability Table, 2015 Taxability Table for reimbursements.

 After the move:

 - Employee reimbursements: The department will process an Accounts Payable Voucher; attach the applicable moving worksheets, copy of employment contract, authorization form and all necessary receipts/documentation.

 - Employee: The employee will need to sign the applicable moving worksheets certification line “I hereby certify this itemized statement representing a reimbursement claim for moving expenses is truthful and accurate.
 All expenses claimed comply with my institution’s moving expense policy, as well as State Board of Higher Education Policy and the North Dakota Century Code.”
-Expenses claimed have not been paid by the state through direct payments or a state credit card, and have not been reimbursed or directly paid by an affiliated foundation or an outside entity.
+Expenses claimed for reimbursement have not been paid by the state through direct payments or a state credit card, and have not been reimbursed or directly paid by an affiliated foundation or an outside entity.